xieyuheng/inner/source/_posts/person/martin-löf/on-the-meanings-of-the-logical-constants-and-the-justification-of-logical-laws.md

   By "to believe" I mean "to understand", in the sense that knowledge is the fixation of belief.

+  Just as during the Enlightenment, the realm of obedience and the realm of the use of reason must be clearly distinguished.

+  We also must know where and when "to implement" should be prefered.

 - **[Xie]**
   The study and development of the author's theory is heavily based on etymology, i.e. the study of the origin of words.